 From the sparkling Lake Mashu, the White Pirika bus rode on towards Lake Akan.
 Shitona, our tour guide told us it was going to be a long ride of about an hour.
-On the way she kept giving out more information about the lake.
+On the way, she kept giving out more information about the lake.
 I couldn’t understand a word of Japanese, but Mani translated some of it for me.
-She went on telling us stories of the area.
-She even sang a couple of folk songs for us which I very much liked.
+She went on to tell us stories of the area.
+She even sang a couple of folk songs for us to which I took an immediate liking.
 We rode on, past unspoiled primitive forest in its natural beauty, laid barren by the harsh winter.

-Lake Akan (阿寒湖, Akanko) is another crater lake in Akan National Park.
+Lake Akan (阿寒湖, Akanko) is a crater lake in Akan National Park.
 It is a bit bigger than Lake Mashu at about 26 km in circumference.
-The lake is the habitat of Marimo, a sphere shaped, floating green algae, but it can only be witnessed in summer months when the frozen lake melts.
-In winter many activities such as skiing, snowmobile riding and smelt fishing are conducted in the vicinity.
+The lake is the habitat of Marimo, a sphere-shaped, floating green algae, but it can only be witnessed in summer months when the frozen lake melts.
+In winter many activities such as skiing, snowmobile riding, and smelt fishing are conducted in the vicinity.
 Apart from all these amazing things, the major draw for me was the presence of a real Ainu village near the shore, where one can experience the traditional lifestyle and culture of the Ainu people.

-We reached the lake area at around 3 pm.
-Shitona informed us that we had an hour to roam around and get back to the bus by 4 pm.
+We reached the lake area at around 3 p.m.
+Our tour guide informed us that we had an hour to roam around and get back to the bus by 4 p.m.
 It was a very short time to check out such a huge area.
 Most of our fellow travelers headed towards the lake.
 There are many interesting things to do at the lake but we had already decided on visiting the Ainu Kotan first.
-“Kotan” in Ainu dialect means a village.
+“Kotan” in the Ainu dialect means a village.
 This region has long been home to the indigenous Ainu people, who were the earliest settlers of Hokkaido.

-After a few minutes we were at a towering gate with a huge wooden owl with spread wings.
-Beyond the gate on both sides one can find a number of wooden homes designed in traditional Ainu style.
+After a few minutes, we were at a towering gate with a huge wooden owl with spread wings.
+Beyond the gate on both sides, one can find a number of wooden homes designed in the traditional Ainu style.
 The smaller huts lay scattered towards the end of the road.
 The snow was particularly thick here and it was tough to walk.
 Directly above the entrance to the kotan is a Blakiston’s fish owl, which was revered as a “god” by the Ainu.

 The Ainu are the indigenous people of northern Japan, whose culture almost disappeared until recent efforts of restoration by the government.
-The remaining descendants of this mysterious race reside mainly in Hokkaido, Sakhalin and the Kurile Islands.
+The remaining descendants of this disappearing race, reside mainly in Hokkaido, Sakhalin, and the Kurile Islands.

 The Ainu have a deep reverence for nature and believe that gods exist in all things.
 The Ainu Kotan near Lake Akan is an attempt to preserve that culture and create awareness among culture enthusiasts.
-The village consisting of some 40 households have created craft shops selling wood carvings, embroidery and musical instruments.
-At the village visitors can learn about their lifestyle and culture of the Ainu people through traditional dance performances, puppet plays, instrument classes, and history lectures.
+The village consisting of some 40 households have created craft shops selling wood carvings, embroidery, and musical instruments.
+At the village, visitors can learn about the lifestyle and culture of the Ainu people through traditional dance performances, puppet plays, instrument classes, and history lectures.
 One can also try some authentic Ainu cuisine in a traditional environment.

 This was a time when Hokkaido was still called “Ezochi” before the Japanese began full-scale settlement.
 The Ainu had no written language and thus both history and folklore were passed down only by word of mouth.
 Much has been lost along the way.
-The Ainu Memorial Museum at the end of the village offers programs for learning ancient dancing, wood carving and embroidery.
+The Ainu Memorial Museum at the end of the village offers programs for learning ancient dancing, wood carving, and embroidery.

-The Ainu are greatly skilled in wood works.
+The Ainu are greatly skilled in woodwork.
 There was some really amazing artistry there in those shops.
 In one of the shops, I noticed a work area in a corner, with all the interesting tools, the artisans use to create these wooden masterpieces.
-Lovely little owls carved out of wood by an Ainu crafts-person were lying beside waiting for final touches.
+Lovely little owls carved out of wood were lying beside them, waiting for the final touches.

 Shopping along these souvenir shops, we didn’t realize that we had walked all the way back to the lake.
 We still had about 15 minutes to the scheduled departure so we wandered into the fully frozen lake.
 On the left, locals had set up small colorful tents with fishing holes.
 On the right people were enjoying themselves on snowmobiles.

 Far away, on the eastern shore, the elegant Mt.
 Oakan lay covered in snow.
 Lake Akan is said to be the largest in Hokkaido, and the current kotan was built on land that was provided free of charge to the Ainu people by the “Maeda Ippo Foundation”, which owns part of the land around Lake Akan.
-We didn’t want to go towards the loud crowd near the snowmobile rides, so we walked towards the open area.
-I was a bit worried since there were fishing holes everywhere.
+We didn’t want to go towards the loud crowd near the snowmobile rides, so we loitered around near the fishing holes.
 After wandering around for some time on the vast lake, we strode back to the bus.

 The bus dropped us off at our hotel by 6 p.m.
 From the window of our room, the city of Kushiro was glowing in the night.
 The city itself boasts a welcoming atmosphere with a charming downtown area filled with local shops, restaurants serving fresh seafood delicacies, and cultural attractions.
 Kushiro’s rich fishing heritage is evident in its bustling fish markets, where visitors can savor delectable seafood, including the renowned “kani” (crab).

 A single day is too short to fully enjoy Akan National Park.
 If I had to do it over again, I would definitely plan a two-day trip and stay back overnight at Lake Akan.
 The Akan Bus also conducts a night stargazing tour at Lake Mashu, I regret having missed that.

-Of course nothing beats travelling by self driven car.
+Of course, nothing beats traveling by self-driven car.
 But if you are not I would highly recommend the White Pirika tour.
 They were great in making our day a memorable one.
 The stunning lakes of Akan National Park will forever remain etched in my memory.
 The people of Hokkaido are so polite and friendly.
 And then, there is this big mystery surrounding the origins of the Ainu.
 I am loving every bit of it!!
 Abashiri, here we come!